How To Feed Bones Safely To Dogs

 The biggest benefit of these big bones is that they don’t tend to disintegrate into bone fragments that can then contribute to constipation or perforations.

-If a fractured tooth is not noticed and appropriate treatment is not given immediately then the tooth dies and an abscess will form over time.
+If a fractured tooth is not noticed and appropriate treatment is not given immediately then the tooth dies and a tooth root abscess will form over time.

 CONCLUSION: Is Feeding Bones A Yay Or A Nay?

-I am not a huge fan of bones; I see too many animals affected by them (not all are of course).
+Most vets are not a huge fan of feeding bones to dogs because they see too many animals affected by them (not all are of course).

-However, I realise that people still like their dog to eat bones.
+Vets do realise that people like their dogs to eat bones.

 Never feed cooked bones, instead feed raw bones.